 Scholarships for U.S. Citizens and Permanent Residents

-Donald B. Watts Scholarship
+Donald B. Watt Scholarship

-Applicants are awarded the Donald B. Watts Scholarship based on academic strength, community and professional work experience, and demonstrated dedication to the SIT mission.
+Applicants are awarded the Donald B. Watt Scholarship based on academic strength, community and professional work experience, and demonstrated dedication to the SIT mission.
 This award is $12,000 and applied to year one of a student’s program.